BekahHW/BekahHW.github.io/_posts/2021-11-15-You're Toxic: Using the Toxicity Model with TensorFlow.js.md

 Next, you're going to create a `src` folder, and within that folder, add `index.js`.
 This is where the magic will happen.

-First, we wat to set the threshold.
+First, we want to set the threshold.
 If we don't set it, the default is 0.85.
-For this excercise, let's say that anything 0.5 and above is positive.
+For this exercise, let's say that anything 0.5 and above is positive.

 `const threshold = 0.5`